SSH (Secure Shell)

 SSH is built into Linux distributions and Mac OS.
 For Windows and mobile devices, third-party SSH clients are available.
 See the following guides for using SSH depending on the OS used by the computer or device you are connecting from:

-Note you only have access to the command line, not the full desktop environment.
-For full remote desktop see VNC.
+Note that you only have access to the command line, not the full desktop environment.
+For the full remote desktop, see VNC.

 2. Set up your local network and WiFi

 Make sure your Raspberry Pi is properly set up and connected.
 If you're using WiFi, this is done using the